New Intake 2015

 Our vision of 'Transformation to Excellence' focuses on a relentless drive to continue to improve and excel in all areas.
 Cockburn's five year development plan has been structured to provide the outcomes of the school, based on thorough evaluation and review, which includes regular observations of all teachers, surveys of staff, students and parents.
 This is supported by an analysis of the performance of students in all years and the progress they make alongside comparisons against local and national performance.
 It is all of this information which is used to determine our focus for the long term future and the current academic year.

-Now, we move towards the end of the school year and exam season for many.
-A period of new learning, challenges and experiences that will shape the future of our students, parents/carers and staff.
-The sad passing of Nelson Mandella brought the following quote to my mind: "Education is the most powerful weapon which you can use to change the world."
+Now, we begin a new year at Cockburn.
+Another period of new learning, challenges and experiences that will shape the future of our students, parents/carers and staff.
+Nelson Mandella said that: "Education is the most powerful weapon which you can use to change the world."
 I am confident that the school's 'Learning for Life' motto fits well with this and I believe that every Cockburn student has the potential to do just that.